chucklever/i-d-nfs-ulb-v2/draft-ietf-nfsv4-nfs-ulb-v2.md

 ## DDP-Eligibility

-The following XDR data items in NFS versions 2 and 3 are DDP-
+The following XDR data items in NFS versions 2 and 3 are DDP-eligible:
-eligible:

 * The opaque file data argument in the NFS WRITE procedure
 * The pathname argument in the NFS SYMLINK procedure